 Geology is a significant factor in the formation of soil, the physical characteristics of a watershed, and ultimately surface water quality.
 The bedrock and overlying deposits influence surface runoff and infiltration, directly influencing the nutrient balance of receiving water bodies.
-Knowledge of the existing terrain in a study area is important in understanding how a property and its associated natural environment will respond to development pressures.
-The geophysical setting of the property was reviewed using OBMs, soils mapping, and aerial photography, and subsequently verified on-site with a soil probe for depth.
-Soil conditions are generally related to the suitability for septic system.
+Knowledge of the existing terrain in and surrounding the subject property is important in understanding how a property and its associated natural environment will respond to development pressures.
+The geophysical setting of this property was determined using topographic mapping, soils mapping, geological mapping, aerial photography, and the on-site investigation.
+Drainage features were identified through the review of background mapping resources and/or delineated in the field if present.